 Emotional intelligence is also known as EI or emotional quotient (EQ).
 Think of it as your emotional IQ.
 These skills can also help with negotiating and conflict resolution: as you can see, developing your EQ can have a positive impact on being able to lead your project team!

 In the podcast episodes below, you’ll learn about the interpersonal skills required to help your team deliver their best work, create a positive environment and a supportive project culture.
-You can influence the way your team feels and behaves, simply by tuning into your emotional intelligence and making the right choices for the situation.
+You can influence the way your team feels and behaves, simply by tuning into your emotional awareness and making the right choices for the situation.
 Let our expert podcast guests show you how.

 Listen now to this featured Podcast on Emotional Intelligence.